n0-b-dy/dev-logs/README.md

 - So I posted one of the mini javascript projects to help me get my feet wet with the programming language.
 I am hoping it will jumpstart my journey by providing my learning into a project style format.
 The best thing about these mini projects is that they don't take too long and I can know em out in an hour maybe.

-#### 04-18-2024.
+#### 04-19-2024.

 - I have been dabbling a bit in python, recently posted mini- project, and Tech with Tim really helped me understand how easy it is.
-I made another quiz project with internet insults that is really funny but i am hessitant on pushing it because it deals with internet insults like incel and whatnot and i dont know if its controversial or not.
+I made another quiz project with internet insults that is really funny but I am hesitant on pushing it because it deals with internet insults like incel and whatnot.
+I dont know if its controversial or not.
 I will probably just modify it.
 That is part of a 9 hour video on easy to advanced python projects.
 - Right now,  I am currently working on a React To Do list and trying to publish it tonight.
 Slowly working my way through the Roadmap.